-Synlogic, Inc., together with its wholly owned and consolidated subsidiaries ("Synlogic" or the "Company"), is a clinical-stage biopharmaceutical company focused on the drug discovery and development of Synthetic Biotic[TM] medicines.
-Synthetic Biotic medicines are generated from Synlogic's proprietary drug discovery and development platform, leveraging a reproducible, modular approach to Synthetic Biology to develop beneficial microbes, which perform or deliver critical therapeutic functions.
+Synlogic, Inc., together with its wholly owned and consolidated subsidiaries (Synlogic or the Company), is a clinical-stage biopharmaceutical company applying synthetic biology to the discovery and development of Synthetic Biotic medicines.
+Synthetic Biotic medicines are generated from Synlogic's proprietary platform, leveraging a reproducible, modular approach to the generation of novel drug candidates that perform or deliver critical therapeutic functions.
 Synthetic Biotic medicines are designed to metabolize a toxic substance, compensate for missing or damaged metabolic pathways or deliver combinations of therapeutic factors.
 Synlogic's goal is to discover, develop and ultimately commercialize Synthetic Biotic medicines.
 Since incorporation, the Company has devoted substantially all of its efforts to the research and development of its product candidates.